 Unlike some towns, Troutville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Troutville are a mix of both white- and blue-collar jobs.
-Overall, Troutville is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Troutville who work in office and administrative support (16.99%), sales jobs (11.76%), and healthcare (8.82%).
+Overall, Troutville is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Troutville who work in office and administrative support (19.38%), sales jobs (12.80%), and healthcare (8.30%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Troutville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Troutville has few renters and college students.
 But the biggest reason it is quieter in Troutville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Troutville may be for you.

-The percentage of adults in Troutville with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.27% of adults in Troutville have a bachelor's degree or advanced degree.
+The citizens of Troutville are slightly less educated than the national average of 21.84% for the average city or town: 14.99% of adults in Troutville have a bachelor's degree or advanced degree

-The per capita income in Troutville in 2010 was $25,424, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,696 for a family of four.
+The per capita income in Troutville in 2010 was $27,413, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $109,652 for a family of four.
 However, Troutville contains both very wealthy and poor people as well.

 The people who call Troutville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Troutville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Troutville include Irish, English, Scottish, and Scots-Irish.
+The greatest number of Troutville residents report their race to be White, followed by Asian.
+Important ancestries of people in Troutville include Irish, German, English, Scottish, and French.

 The most common language spoken in Troutville is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.